 Regarding geographic determinants, the area, if it is an isolated island or not, and whether municipalities include isolated islands or not are considered as dummy variables.
 An expansion in the area can increase the average cost of collection, although it is difficult to expect the possible effects on intermediate and final disposal a priori.
 The area is log transformed to capture elasticity in the estimation.
 The variable for isolated islands, represented by 'Islands,' is a dummy variable that equals one when the whole municipality is located on an isolated island and zero when it is not.
-The variable for municipalities that include isolated islands, represented by 'Municipalities including islands,' is a dummy variable that equals one when a municipality or inter-municipality contains isolated islands and zero when it does not.
+The variable for municipalities that include isolated islands, represented by 'Municipalities including islands,' is a dummy variable that equals one when a municipality or inter-municipality contains isolated island and zero when a municipality or inter-municipality contains isolated island and zero when it does not.
 Waste collection costs are supposed to be higher in the municipalities and inter-municipalities that feature isolated islands due to the necessity of transporting waste on ships, for example.
 On the other hand, it is unknown what the cost effects of this variable are on the intermediate and final disposal stages.